dev-bootcamp-2019/final-project-iurquiza/README.md

 The user can also retrieve the images and their associated data. http://localhost:3000/myimages

-The application uses 3 Solidity besides the ones involved in uPort and IPFS.
+The application uses 3 Solidity contracts besides the ones involved in uPort and IPFS.
-One contracts is owned from the own3d EthPM package.
+One contract is 'owned' from the own3d EthPM package.
 The other two are 'FilesPoE.sol' and 'File.sol' specifically developed for this application.

 ## How to set it up and run a local development server